gameShark1610/gameShark1610/README.md

 - **Implemented request/response validation with annotations and mapping logic for clean separation.**
 - **Integrated Docker for deployment and environment consistency.**
 - **Planned: Add Swagger/OpenAPI documentation and connect to a PostgreSQL database.**

+### 🤖 AI-Powered Resume & Job Match API *(In Progress)*

+- **Developed a FastAPI backend to process resumes (PDF/DOCX) and job descriptions.**
+- **Uses NLP and embeddings (sentence-transformers) to calculate a semantic match score between resumes and job postings.**
+- **Provides improvement suggestions based on missing skills and keywords.**
+- **Designed for scalability with clear separation between parsing, processing, and AI modules.**
+- **Planned: Deploy with Docker on Render/Fly.io and integrate with a PostgreSQL database for result storage.**

 ## 🌐 Connect with Me